Policy Number: SPG202003

 - the use of physical force that is trivial and negligible, but only if the matter is to be investigated and the result of the investigation recorded under workplace employment procedures

-- conduct of a class or kind exempted from being reportable conduct by the Ombudsman under 25C (4) of the Ombudsman Act 1974 (NSW).
-Examples of this include allegations of physical assault, insofar as they fit specific criteria for children in different age groups and there is no alleged harm or injury to the child.
+- conduct of a class or kind exempted from reportable conduct under section 30 of the Children’s Guardian Act 2019 (NSW) (NSW).
+Examples include allegations of physical assault, insofar as they fit specific criteria for children in different age groups and there is no alleged harm or injury to the child

-Note: matters not requiring a report to the NSW Ombudsman must still be recorded, investigated and an appropriate finding made.
+Note: matters not requiring a report to the NSW Ombudman must still be recorded, investigated and an appropriate finding made.

 - Children and Young Persons (Care and Protection) Act 1998 (NSW)